Lucien2468/NanoGPT/README.md

 ### Technical Challenges Solved

+- _unbroadcast resolves broadcast backward issue;
+- Bugs accumulated in `attn_heads` during forward calls by `optimizer.step()` creating a new Tensor;
+- Discovery and fix of missing causal masks

+### Memory Managements

 I found that memory was increasing steeply during training.
 Initially, I tried deleting x, y, loss, and output, but it failed because of circular references.
 Then I discovered I was adding attn_heads every time forward() was called, so I fixed that.
 I also discovered circular references and broke them by using `del` and then `gc.collect()` to clear them.
 Now memory still increases but at a much slower rate.

-_unbroadcast resolves broadcast backward issue;
-Bugs accumulated in `attn_heads` during forward calls by `optimizer.step()` creating a new Tensor;
-Discovery and fix of missing causal masks

 ## Known Limitations